senixus/netflix-clone/README.md

 ## API

-Get your api [here](https://developers.themoviedb.org/3/getting-started/introduction) set your in to the request file
+Get your api [here](https://developers.themoviedb.org/3/getting-started/introduction) set your api in to the request file

 ## Firebase